trydave/Mentor4Nepal/README.md

 Interested candidates (National and International) can email me at tridevacharya[at]gmail.com with their queries.
 To initiate any collaboration for their desired mini-project (which can be simple at this stage), please complete the following instructions (use any one method to create a sharable folder):
 - 1. [Preferred] For better collaborative writing, install BOX Drive on your Laptop/Computer via https://e3.boxcdn.net/box-installers/desktop/releases/win/Box-x64.msi.
 Signup with Google https://account.box.com/signup/personal?tc=annual for 10GB cloud space and go to https://app.box.com/ then create a folder name (see right top corner): Mentor4Nepal_FullFirstNameInitialLastName_TDA. eg. Mentor4Nepal_TriDevA_TDA.
 While creating add both of my email addresses: tridevacharya@gmail[dot]com and tdacharya[at]ucdavis.edu in the "Invite Additional People" as Editor.
 Now, this folder is shared with me and I can also edit everything.
 - 2. For fast internet with SSO accounts, and who are comfortable with online Google File Stream Drive install via https://dl.google.com/drive-file-stream/GoogleDriveFSSetup.exe and create a shared drive: Mentor4Nepal_FullFirstNameInitialLastName_TDA. eg. Mentor4Nepal_TriDevA_TDA.
 Add contributor with email address: tridevacharya@gmail[dot]com and tdacharya[at]ucdavis.edu.
 Now, this drive is shared with me and I can also edit everything.
-- 3. For an SSO account with Onedrive [Most student emails from university are eligible for 1TB Onedrive and free Office 365 Student] install or start and login OneDrive https://www.microsoft.com/en-us/microsoft-365/onedrive/download.
+- 3. For an SSO account with OneDrive [Most student emails from university are eligible for 1TB OneDrive and free Office 365 Student] install or start and login OneDrive https://www.microsoft.com/en-us/microsoft-365/onedrive/download.
 Go to the OneDrive folder, and create a folder: Mentor4Nepal_FullFirstNameInitialLastName_TDA. eg. Mentor4Nepal_TriDevA_TDA.
 Go online and share via email address: tridevacharya@gmail[dot]com and tdacharya[at]ucdavis.edu.
 Now, this drive is shared with me and I can also edit everything.
 - 4. [Google is phasing out and shifting to step 2]For slower internet or offline working, install Google Drive on your Laptop/Computer. https://dl.google.com/tag/s/appguid%3D%7B3C122445-AECE-4309-90B7-85A6AEF42AC0%7D%26iid%3D%7B9648D435-67BA-D2A7-54D2-1E0B5656BF03%7D%26ap%3Duploader%26appname%3DBackup%2520and%2520Sync%26needsadmin%3Dtrue/drive/installbackupandsync.exe .
 Go to https://drive.google.com/ and create a folder name: Mentor4Nepal_FullFirstNameInitialLastName_TDA. e.g. Mentor4Nepal_TriDevA_TDA.
 Select that folder and you will see a human and + symbol, add there my email address: tridevacharya@gmail[dot]com and tdacharya[at]ucdavis.edu.
 Now, this folder is shared with me and I can also edit everything.
 - Add MiniProject_applicaiton (https://docs.google.com/document/d/1Pm88SIC2nj1vLPFRRX1k7ld4nJ-os2Jd6mZiMuJtTck) in the folder and try to fill as much as possible.
 Simple ideas are welcome and can be improved collaboratively over time.
 - I will add a few files and folders later, then we will work together on them as the next step.